The Sea

 or even calm of Eastern fens

-as long as they are safe
+so long as they are safe

 But to visit shores from far away